 Insights for CTOs: Part 1 – Building and Operating Cloud Applications

 In my role as a Senior Solutions Architect, I have spoken to chief technology officers (CTOs) and executive leadership of large enterprises like big banks, software as a service (SaaS) businesses, mid-sized enterprises, and startups.
-In this 6-part series, I share insights gained from various CTOs during their cloud adoption journeys at their respective organizations.
+In this series, I share insights gained from various CTOs and engineering leaders during their cloud adoption journeys at their respective organizations.
 I have taken these lessons and summarized architecture best practices to help you build and operate applications successfully in the cloud.
 This series will also cover topics on cloud financial management, security, modern data and artificial intelligence (AI), cloud operating models, and strategies for cloud migration.

 Optimize cost and performance with AWS services